-If you’re a regular reader here at Romania Experience, you know that Wife Romanian, Baby Romanian and I live together with my mother.
+If you’re a regular reader here at Romania Experience, you know that Wife Romanian, Baby Romanian and I live together with my mother in her house.
 Although that’s not very uncommon here in Romania, I always felt the need to go away.

 Even more, with over 160,000 properties up for sale and just half of that number available for rent, it’s pretty obvious that if you have the money, buying is the right thing to do right now.
 So I decided to just look a bit at houses and apartments on sale in my city, and not just rental properties.
 And this is how we found our own Romanian apartment to buy!

-After looking at over a dozen apartments, we found the perfect one: three rooms, 15 minutes walking distance from the city center and within walking distance to: 2 kindergartens, Non Stop store, peasant market, 2 super markets and a high school.
+After looking at over a dozen apartments, we just fount the perfect one: two bedrooms, 15 minutes walking distance from the city center and within walking distance to: 2 kindergartens, one Non Stop store, a peasant market, 2 super markets and a high school.
 One kindergarten and the Non Stop store are actually across the street and the others are a 3-5 minutes walk away.
 We’d basically have everything we need close by, even though we’re not smack down in the middle of the city.

-The apartment was on sale for $36,500 (or 27,000 EUR) but after some negotiations, we shook hands for $33,850 (25,000 EUR).
-Actually, tomorrow we’re supposed to meet and sign the papers!
+But this apartment was on sale for $36,500 (or 27,000 EUR) and after some negotiations, we shook hands for $33,850 (25,000 EUR).
+Actually, tomorrow we’re going to meet at the notary and sign the papers!

 Second thing: the apartment hasn’t been renovated since the late 70s when it was built, so we’ll have to do a complete make-over.
 The good thing about this: we’ll make it our own and exactly as we like it (based on what we can afford, of course).
-Most properties on sale still need adjustments and extra money spent on them, so getting one where you know exactly what changes you have to make is a bonus.
-Plus, you won’t get “modernized” bathroom with green tiles, as it was the case in one of the apartments that we visited.
+Most properties on sale still need adjustments and extra money spent on them, but they are more expensive.
+Plus, you won’t get “modernized” bathroom with horrible green tiles, as it was the case of one of the apartments that we visited.